When you unzip the JavaMBS.zip distribution file, it creates a

 Fish

-class through
+class)Fish class through

-interface (AB exam only))
+inheritance)Environment interface (AB exam only))